rydmike/theme_demo/README.md

 flutter: Hive put    : ["themeMode"] = ThemeMode.light (ThemeMode)
 ```

 Again, nothing else happened than theme mode changing value, we got no new `ThemeData`, but we anyway see a different light theme than the one we started from.
 We now see one that uses Material 3.
 How?
 We already got the light `ThemeData` version as well when we swapped to Material 3 in dark mode.
-This happened since it use the same controller value for **Use Material 3**, and as we saw above, light `theme` was already to new `ThemeData` earlier above.
+This happened since it uses the same controller value for **Use Material 3**, and as we saw above, light `theme` was already set to new `ThemeData` earlier above.

 > Using same controller provider for `useMaterial3Provider`, for the light and dark theme providers is only a design choice in this application.
-You can of course use different controller providers for them and allowing your application to use different Material 2 and 3 theme settings in light and dark mode.
-Not a thing I recommend design wise, but it is of course possible.
+You can, of course, use different controller providers for them and allow your application to use different Material-2 and 3 theme settings in light and dark mode.
+Not a thing I recommend design wise, but it is possible.

 Since we already had a defined still valid light `ThemeData` for out `theme`, there was no need to compute and get any new light `ThemeData` using Material 3, when we switched to light theme mode.
 The theme provider already had that value, and the `MaterialApp` was already given it when we were viewing the dark theme and applied Material 3 usage.
 During theme mode change, the `MaterialApp` just switched to using it, the app was of course rebuilt with this new light theme when we swapped from dark theme, but the provider was not updated.
-Again minimal data changes, just as we want it.
+Again, minimal data changes, just as we want it.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer05.png?raw=true" alt="Observer step 5" width="350"/>

 Ok we got this part down now.
-Next let's see what happens when we swap out the **Hive** key-value DB implementation, to the **Shared Preferences** one.
+Next, let's see what happens when we swap out the **Hive** key-value DB implementation, to the **Shared Preferences** one.

 If you look at the console log you can see, wow a lot more happened.
 Let's dissect it step by step: